 This parameter selects the audio source.
+The options are:

-The options are Analog Audio, directing the encoder will to use the analog right/left audio channels connected to the selected rear I/O panel, and SDI Embedded Audio, directing the encoder to extract embedded audio from the SDI input.
-If the video Input Source (refer to the section "Using the Basic Tab" on page 51) is set to Composite, this parameter is grayed out and forced to Analog Audio.
+- Analog Audio directing the encoder will to use the analog right/left audio channels connected to the selected rear I/O panel - SDI Embedded Audio directing the encoder to extract embedded audio from the SDI input.

+If the video Input Source is set to Composite (refer to the section "Using the Basic Tab" on page 49), this parameter is grayed out and forced to Analog Audio.
 It will be selectable only if the video input source is one of the SDI variations, or if Video Input Settings is set to Auto Detected.

-Please note that if the encoder is set to auto-detect the video input, and it detects a composite signal, the audio selection will fall back to analog audio regardless of the Audio Source settings.
+★ If the encoder is set to auto-detect the video input, and it detects a composite signal, the audio selection will fall back to analog audio regardless of the Audio Source settings.
 When SDI Embedded Audio is selected, additional configuration options become available.